sam-redman/mr-butter-bot/README.md

 ````

 ## Deployment
 If you are hosting externally then specify an environment variable with BOT_TOKEN as the key and the value as the generated token value.
-You should enver upload a private token directly to Github or a third-party host.
+You should never upload a private token directly to Github or a third-party host.

 ````
 # Start command when hosted by a third-party.